-As soon as practicable, but no later than 3 business days following a new generation resource being placed in commercial operation or a generation transfer, the "eDART Contact" responsible for tickets and data submittals in eDART must complete the eDART Contact Survey - all fields are required.
+As soon as practicable, but no later than 3 business days following a new generation resource being placed in commercial operation as defined in Manual 14C Section 1.6.1 or a generation transfer, the "eDART Contact" responsible for tickets and data submittals in eDART must complete the eDART Contact Survey - all fields are required.
 This information must also be updated whenever the primary or secondary individual responsible for a generation resource changes.
-The survey is accessed by signing into the eDART tool, selecting the "Gen. Tickets" menu item, and then selecting GO Survey for Contact Information from the GO Data Request menu.
+The survey is accessed by signing into the eDART tool, selecting the "Gen. Tickets"

+menu item, and then selecting GO Survey for Contact Information from the GO Data Request menu.
 Questions can be sent to eDartGenContacts@pim.com

-2.2 Transfers of a Generation Facility and Name Changes of Generation Owners and Interconnection Customers
+2.2 Transfers of a Generation Facility and Name Changes of Generation Owners and Project Developers